Actifio/zfdr/README.md

   * Set the network
   * Enable the network interface

-If we want to retain the same MAC address we need to set this BEFORE the OS boots up.
-We do NOT want a situation where the OS starts with a new MAC and then we set the original.
+If we want to change the MAC address we need to do this BEFORE the OS boots up.
+We do NOT want a situation where the OS starts with a new MAC and then we set a different one.
 This only makes the situation harder to resolve.

 ## Post DR failover tasks